SteMak/tezos_haiku/WHITEPAPER.md

 # WHITEPAPER
 ## Abstract
-Tezos haiku is an NFT marketplace, where NFT tokens are haiku, a known Japanese type of poetry.
+Tezos Haiku is an NFT marketplace, where NFT tokens are haiku, a known Japanese type of poetry.
 Here users can create tokens, participate in verification and make collections.

 Key differences from existing NFT projects:
 - Token data completely stores in blockchain (no ipfs or other third party storages used)